DiseaseTranscriptomicsLab/markeR/README.md

 <img src="man/figures/README-GSEA_plotenrichment-1.png" width="90%" />

 The `plotNESlollipop()` function creates lollipop plots for visualizing Gene Set Enrichment Analysis (GSEA) results.
-Each plot displays pathways on the y-axis and Normalized Enrichment Scores (NES) on the x-axis, with color representing the adjusted p-value.
+Each plot displays gene sets on the y-axis and Normalized Enrichment Scores (NES) on the x-axis, with a color gradient proportional to the adjusted p-value.
 The function supports multiple contrasts and includes options for customizing the color gradient, significance threshold, and plot layout.
 It can also arrange individual plots into a grid layout for comparative visualization.

 ``` r
 plotNESlollipop(GSEA_results=GSEAresults,